thanetindru934/HIT137-Assignment-3-CDU/README.md

 - [ ] Loading an image works
 - [ ] Clicking correct/incorrect regions updates score and HUD
 - [ ] Reveal Differences shows all remaining regions
-- [ ] Your new code has no syntax errors or obvious regressions
+- [ ] The new code has no syntax errors or obvious regressions
 - [ ] Code is commented where non-obvious

 ### 6. Commit & Push